ak-Beast/aks/README.md

 # Azure Devops Demo
- A simple todo list manager that is running in Node.js for CI/CD demonstration
+ A simple todo list manager that is running in Node.js for CI/CD demonstration v..